Making people uncomfortable

 Growing requires more faith than planting.
 I believe that because you don’t know how the seeds you planted are going to develop.
 You can’t see on the the outside how the seed is doing or if any growth is happening.
 You have to trust the process.

 I don’t feel like I have been in a real season of growth in my life in a long time.
 I have had seasons of change but nothing to this extreme.
 I feel like I’m going through a metamorphosis.
 I feel like God is working on me about a lot of things.
 Sometimes I feel like it’s too much.
-Why do I have to go through all of is?
+Why do I have to go through all of this?

 I feel like everything in my life is in transition and I am questioning a lot of things that I thought I knew for certain.
 I thought I was on a solid career path but where I see myself headed is different that what I originally envisioned.
 I am afraid.
 Am I ready for where God is leading me?
 I don’t know.
 I do take comfort in knowing that he won’t leave me on this journey and will give me what I need to be successful.